focusaurus/peterlyons.com/app/pages/leveling-up.md

 * ...in junior positions
 * ...working in large software companies

-However, much of the more general information in this guide applies equally well to other IT roles including system administrators, DBAs, and network administrators.
-A lot of this also applies to smaller software companies, although generally they wouldn't have so many different formal positions and titles available for a promotion track.
+However, much of the more general information in this guide applies equally well to other IT roles including system administrators, devops, DBAs, network administrators, etc. A lot of this also applies to smaller software companies, although generally they wouldn't have so many different formal positions and titles available for a promotion track.

 ## Scope of This Guide